 GFDRR supports the integration of disaster and climate resilience into key sectors such as energy, transport water, education, health, and urban development.
 This ensures that critical systems and services are protected from shocks and can continue to function during and after a disaster.
+Under this Priority Area, GFDRR will support activities such as:

-Integrating disaster and climate resilience considerations into critical infrastructure sectors including transport and energy, education, health and urban systems.

-- Integrating disaster and climate risk considerations into public investment planning, financial management, and policy processes. - Enhancing city resilience by supporting urban risk assessments, integrated urban planning, and investment in resilient infrastructure and services. - Strengthening institutional capacities to systematically integrate disaster and climate risk management into sectoral strategies and operations. - Promoting resilient housing solutions to reduce risks for vulnerable communities and support safer reconstruction - Promoting risk-sensitive land use and territorial planning and building regulations. - Scaling up the application of nature-based solutions to reduce physical and environmental vulnerability. - Advancing safer schools initiatives, including the development of risk-informed design standards, c.
-Priority Area 3: Enhancing Financial Preparedness and leveraging financing to Manage Disaster and Climate Risks.
+- Enhancing risk governance frameworks, including laws, regulations, and institutional arrangements for DRM. - Integrating disaster and climate resilience considerations into critical infrastructure sectors including transport and energy, education, health and urban systems. - Integrating disaster and climate risk considerations into public investment planning, financial management, and policy processes. - Enhancing city resilience by supporting urban risk assessments, integrated urban planning, and investment in resilient infrastructure and services. - Strengthening institutional capacities to systematically integrate disaster and climate risk management into sectoral regulations, policies, strategies, operations and monitoring and evaluation systems.

-- retrofitting of school infrastructure, and integration of disaster risk reduction into education sector planning. - Supporting climate adaptation efforts that strengthen disaster risk reduction outcomes.
+- Promoting resilient housing solutions to reduce risks for vulnerable communities and support safer reconstruction practices. - Promoting risk-sensitive land use and territorial planning and building regulations. - Scaling up the application of nature-based solutions to reduce physical and environmental vulnerability. - Advancing safer schools and public building initiatives, including the development of risk-informed design standards, retrofitting of infrastructure, and integration of disaster risk reduction into sector planning and investments. - Supporting climate adaptation efforts that strengthen disaster risk reduction outcomes.